Pixailz/Pixailz/README.md

 ## TODO

+1. rewrite philosophers bonus
+    - push it !
+1. BlankProject
+    - update scripts form ft_libft
+    - review Makefile

+## TODO LATER

 1. LIBFT:
     - add the possibility to add multiple subcategories to the archive
-2. rewrite philosophers bonus
-    - add waitpid(pid, &result, WNOHANG) somewhere
-3. write bonus of ft_printf
+1. write bonus of ft_printf
-4. optimise push_swap to pass it at 125
+1. optimise push_swap to pass it at 125
-5. BlankProject
-    - update scripts form ft_libft
-    - review Makefile